WeirdConstructor/HexoSynth/README.md

 Since June 2022 the project is under heavy development again.
 A rewrite of HexoTK took longer than anticipated, but provides all required features now.
-All development currently takes place on the "hexosynth\_2022" branch.
-As of 2022-06-30 a raw skeleton of the original functionality is done.
-There is still probably more than 3-4 months until we are on the same feature level as HexoSynth was in 2021.
+All development currently takes place on the "master" branch, so don't be surprised if something does not work.
+As of

-The "master" branch is still the state from 2021.
+2022-08-16 most of the functionality from end of 2021 has been rewritten and new features and polish are being added right now for the next release.

 If you want to stay up to date, follow my devlog: